Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Elements

-For now there is only two types of element ready for use to creators, `minecraft:single_pool_element` and `minecraft:empty_pool_element`.
+For now there are only two types of element availabke for creators to use: `minecraft:empty_pool_element` and `minecraft:single_pool_element`.

 -   `weight` is a number applied to entries on a pool that tells the jigsaw block how often it should pick this element.
 Higher values are higher likelihood.

+#### Empty Pool Element

+This element places nothing.
+If the jigsaw blocks are viewed using debug generation, they will have no connection if an empty pool element was selected.
+A structure will fail to generate if this is the starting element.

 #### Single Pool Element